gitrdm/gokando/docs/implementation_roadmap_v3.md

 **Architecture Philosophy**:

-Following the established GoKanDo patterns, the tabling infrastructure must be:
+Following the established gokanlogic patterns, the tabling infrastructure must be:
 1. **Thread-safe and parallel-friendly**: Lock-free or minimal locking using Go concurrency primitives
 2. **Zero-copy where possible**: Leverage immutable data structures and copy-on-write semantics
 3. **Memory-efficient**: Use `sync.Pool` for frequently allocated structures